Proposed bill allocates $10 million for volunteer fire stations to build living quarters

 Gov. Tom Wolf signed a law in 2016 that gave municipalities authorization to grant local tax credits to firefighters.
 Several around the region have taken advantage of that.

-Ortitay’s bill is currently under scrutiny of the Veterans Emergency and Preparedness Committee.
+Ortitay’s bill is currently under scrutiny of the House Veterans Affairs and Emergency Preparedness Committee.

 “I’m fine with doing that.
 I just want to give the live-in program a chance.
 It’s the future to bring in volunteers,” the representative said.